msoumik78/msoumik78.github.io/_posts/2017-10-07-css-pre-processors.markdown

 }
 {% endhighlight %}

-However I still think using a simple CSS pre-processor (LESS / SASS) gives much more power and flexibility to the frontend developer.
-Now once you have decided thatr you will indeed use a CSS pre-processor and then if the next question is which one - it is entirely a personal choice as both are very siumilar.
+**However I still think using a simple CSS pre-processor (LESS / SASS) gives much more power and flexibility to the frontend developer.
+Now once you have decided that you will indeed use a CSS pre-processor and then if the next question is which one - it is entirely a personal choice as both are very similar.
 While market share of SASS is much more than LESS and SASS is written in Ruby while LESS in Javascript, I still believe that using one is entirely a personal discretion.
-So go ahead and try both and decide yourself!
+So go ahead and try both and decide yourself! **